 So, you’re ready to get chicks?
-You’ve read my post on planning for your backyard flock.
+You’ve read our post on planning for your backyard flock.
 You’ve picked your breeds, checked your city ordinances and decided where they will live.
 Great.
 You’re about to embark on a VERY exciting, fun and rewarding adventure.

 Just like baby humans, baby chicks need lots of supervision and lots of attention.
 You shouldn’t get chicks if you have a long trip planned any time soon or if you are incredibly busy and away from the house for really, really long stretches.

 First thing to consider is where you will get your chicks.
 The four main ways are: